giuliodondi/kOS-ShuttleEntrySim/README.md

 - Space Shuttle System mod, [Use my own fork of SpaceODY's Shuttle System](https://github.com/giuliodondi/Space-Shuttle-System-Expanded).

 **IF you want to use SOCK**
-The script is configurable to work with any vessel and there is a configuration folder for SOCK, however I don't fly SOCK and so there will be some tuning to be done. **YMMV**
+The script is (in principle) configurable to work with any vessel and there is a configuration folder for SOCK, however I don't fly SOCK and so there will be some tuning to be done. **YMMV**

 **Mods not required for the script but de-facto needed to use it:**